jpignata/somanymachines/content/tx/specification-gaming-and-the-coding-interview.md

 string, to regular expressions gymnastics, to “`return !isNaN(parseFloat(s))` lol.”

-The internet gives us a window into this subculture of career hacking and coding interview preparation.
-On forums like [/r/cscareerquestions][6], job seekers talk about engaging in mock whiteboard interviews with each other and studying these kinds of problems for hours a day as “grinding Leetcode.”
+The Internet gives us a window into a subculture of career hacking and coding interview preparation.
+In communities like the [/r/cscareerquestions][6] subreddit, job seekers talk about engaging in mock whiteboard interviews with each other and studying these kinds of problems for hours a day as “grinding Leetcode.”
 Leetcode organizes their questions by subject area such as breadth-first search, or linked lists, or dynamic programming, and by company.
 Premium subscribers are given access to the top N questions purportedly asked by top tier technology companies.

 Some argue that these coding interviews are far better than the previous trend of why-is-a-manhole-cover-round-style brainteasers in that at least these